UNCF/MELLON PROGRAMS PARTNERS

 Mellon Foundation

-We believe that the arts and humanities are where we express our complex humanity, and we believe that everyone deserves the beauty, transcendence, and freedom to be found there.
-Through our grants, we seek to build just communities enriched by meaning and empowered by critical thinking, where ideas and imagination can thrive.
+We believe that the arts and humanities are where we express our complex humanity, and we believe that everyone deserves the beauty and empowerment that can be found there.
+Through our grants, we seek to build just communities enriched by meaning and guided by critical thinking, where ideas and imagination can thrive.

 Mellon Mays Undergraduate Fellowship